Dharma-aaryan/Dharma-aaryan/README.md

 ---

-🔭 I’m currently working on a **Low-Code Form Builder for Pet Lovers**
+🔭 I’m currently working on a **Data driven solutions for businesses that can drive significant business impact**
 🌱 Learning more about **IoT, Cloud Computing, and Applied Data Science**
 👯 I’m open to collaborating on **impactful projects across all domains**
 🤝 Looking for mentorship and collaboration on **Deep Learning projects**
-💬 Ask me about **Web Development, Android, or ML pipelines**
+💬 Ask me about ** Data, Analyytics, Data Engineering, Product, Web Development, Android, or ML pipelines**
-📫 How to reach me: dharma.aaryan@gmail.com
+📫 How to reach me?
+[LinkedIn](https://www.linkedin.com/in/aaryan-dharmadhikari-1116271a0/)

 ---